12 Fascinating Things to do in Dawson City

 • Discovery Days – a parade, mud bog races and more to celebrate the Klondike gold rush every year in August

-Jennie Flaming on InstagramJennie Flaming on PinterestJennie Flaming on Rss
+Jennie Flaming on InstagramJennie Flaming on LinkedinJennie Flaming on PinterestJennie Flaming on Youtube

 Jennie Flaming

 Hi!
 I'm Jennie.
-I’m a fourth generation Seattleite who lived in Alaska for 7 years and I still spend lots of time there every year.
-I've been a tour guide for many years in both Alaska and Washington and am a field editor for the Milepost.
+I’m a fourth generation Seattleite.
+I lived in Alaska for many years and I still spend lots of time there every year visiting friends and working as a tour director.
+I've been a guide for many years in both Alaska and Washington, contribute to the Milepost and host the Alaska Uncovered Podcast about Alaska Travel as well as the Washington State Hiking Podcast.
 I love to share the places I love with visitors, newcomers and my fellow locals.
-I’m so glad to have you along on the journey to experience your best adventure in Washington, Alaska and Western Canada!
+I’m so glad to have you here!